kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 will rollout across nodes.
 -->

+Rollout may fail if the resource managers are not re-synced properly due to programatic errors.
+In case of rollout failures, running workloads are not affected, If the pods are on pending state they remain in the pending state only.
+Rollback failure should not affect running workloads.

 ###### What specific metrics should inform a rollback?

 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

+In case of pending pods and hot plug of resource but still there is no change `scheduler_pending_pods` metric means the feature is not working as expected.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?